Prisoners (1982 film): Production

-The movie was announced in March 1982.
+The film was announced in March 1982.
 It was to be the first of four films made in New Zealand by 20th Century Fox.
 The deal for Prisoners was reportedly arranged by Fox executives Michael Nolin and John Davis, son of the new Fox owner, Marvin Davis.

 The film was shot in Auckland from 29 June to 14 August 1982.
 Its budget was approximately $4.2 million.